nuwandev/FastNav-AutoHotkey/readme.md

-# 🚀 SmartFN — Custom Modifier Layer with AutoHotkey
+# 🚀 FastNav — Smart Typing & Navigation Layer with AutoHotkey

 Hi, I’m **nuwandev** — a developer obsessed with faster workflows, clean layouts, and making the most out of simple gear.